ritza-co/styleguide.ritza.co/docs/index.md

-# 📓 Welcome
+# 📓 Welcome to the Ritza style guide

+[Ritza](https://ritza.co) is a technical publisher producing guides, documentation, tutorials, blog posts, ebooks, and more - by software engineers for software engineers.

-This is the style guide we use at [Ritza](https://ritza.co) to produce technical tutorials, documentation, blog articles, and documentation.
+This is our opinionated style guide, developed to help you produce work that is valuable and easy to understand.

-It's free and open source, so feel free to use it or steal it and adapt it to your own needs.
+The Ritza style guide is free and open source.
+You're welcome to use it, share it, and adapt it to your own needs.